-EDI is a staple in the world of logistics because it minimizes labor, time, and reduces the risk of inaccurate data from illegible handwriting or incorrect documents being processed manually.
+EDI solutions are a staple in the logistics industry for a number of reasons.
+Most notably, however, they help minimize labor, time, and reduce the risks of inaccurate data from illegible handwriting or incorrect documents being processed manually.

 - Security – Systems using EDI protocol are known for their robust security and privacy settings, allowing companies to rest assured that their trade secrets and confidential information cannot be hacked or stolen.
 EDI opens a secure connection between only two parties and allows each party to send and receive information once set-up is complete.
 Users control which information is sent and data is protected so that only predefined authorized users may access it.

 - Ease of use – EDI takes an antiquated practice of manual document processing and flips it on its head using technology to streamline data collection and transmission.
 What used to take hours of manual labor can be done a fraction of the time, thereby freeing up manual labor and driving down costs.
 EDI specialists are abundant and can teach users how to be up and running within a few months.